brooklynrail/brooklynrail-platform/content/events/2020/10/folded-maps-tonika-johnson-lee-bey.md

 ---
-title: Tonika Johnson and Lee Bey
+title: "Folded Map: Tonika Johnson and Lee Bey"
 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
 summary: Please join us for our sixth installment of *Common Ground*, when we